abhidahal/archane/arch-install.md

 # Minimal Installation of Arch Linux

-This document outlines the steps for a minimal installation of Arch Linux.
+This document outlines the steps for a minimal installation of Arch Linux or just use `archinstall` command.

 ## Live System